RashiSah/Summing-Up-Bot/README.md

 # Summing Up Bot

-A text summarizer bot which is voice-enabled and web, url and text based.
+A text summarizer bot which is voice-enabled, web, url and text based.

 **Features:**
 * Able to understand voice commands and generate summaries from the Internet related to the query.